sfirrin/KylesPlz/README.md

-# PuppersPlz
+# KylesPlz
-For my twitter bot, @puppersplz
+Forked from PuppersPlz, made by Max Thielmeyer
-This is a bot I made for twitter.
-It sends words of encouragement and cute pictures of puppies to random followers every day.
+Tweets a photo of Kyle along with some nice words to a random follower